Student Health Services

-Pam Foster, Medical Records and Insurance Compliance Coordinator
+Pam Foster, BS-HSA, Medical Records and Insurance Compliance Coordinator

 Landon Student Union Suite 104,

 Operational hours may vary, depending on students' needs.

 Contact security at 305-899-3333 for any on-campus emergencies.

 For other non-emergency needs, contact your resident assistant or your primary care provider.

 For Non-life threatening illnesses you can utilize Healthiest You telehealth services @ 1-855-870-5858 or email www.student.healthiestyou.com.
 This service is free to students on the student health insurance plan.
 Students with private insurance will need to pay a nominal fee.

 The purpose of Student Health Services (SHS) is to provide access to quality health care to the student community, by encouraging healthy life styles through community collaboration, health promotion, disease prevention, education and mentorship.
 Our staff respects diversity and is committed to excellent, affordable, confidential and compassionate services that enhance students learning experience in matters of personal health and wellbeing.
 Student Health Services assists the Barry community as the primary advocate for the health of Barry University students by integrating the critical role of college health into the university mission.